Recap: The Simpsons Who Shot Mr Burns

 - Plagiarism In Fiction: Krusty accused Smithers of stealing a Madonna gag from him.
 When Sideshow Mel called him out for having stolen it from "Pardon My Zinger", he asked "Stole, made up.
 What's the difference?"

-- Poor Man's Porn: Moe is forced to admit under a lie detector test that he spends his evenings ogling the women in the Sears catalogue (even though Sears stopped sending out Sears catalogues at the time of the episode's first airing, but who's to say that Moe doesn't have a stash of them from around the time that they were sent out through the mail?)
+- Poor Man's Porn: Moe is forced to admit under a lie detector test that he spends his evenings ogling the women in the Sears catalogue (even though Sears stopped sending out Sears catalogues in America at the time of the episode's first airing, but who's to say that Moe doesn't either have a stash of old catelogues, or getting new ones from Canada?).

 - Homer's escape from arrest and sneaking into a hospital disguised as a doctor all spoof The Fugitive.